developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 	:::xml
 	<AutoPlayMediaElements  VALUE="1"/>

-###JavascriptEnabled
+### JavascriptEnabled
-**Applies only to Windows Mobile with IE engine**.
-Controls whether JavaScript is enabled on Windows Mobile devices.
-JavaScript is always enabled on Android and WM/CE with Zebra Webkit.
+**Applies to Android KitKat and higher and Windows Mobile with IE engine**.
+Controls whether JavaScript is enabled on the device.
+JavaScript is always enabled on WM/CE with Zebra Webkit and enabled by default on Android.

 **Possible Values**:

 * 0 - Disabled
-* 1 - Enabled
+* **1 - Enabled (default)**

 #### Example
 	:::xml
 	<JavascriptEnabled value="0"/>

-###TextSelectionEnabled
+### TextSelectionEnabled
 **Applies only to WM/CE with Zebra Webkit**.
 Controls whether text selection is enabled when dragging the stylus on the screen.
 When enabled, the scroll bar is recommended for scrolling the page.
 Should be set to '1' for access to Copy (Ctrl+C) and Paste (Ctrl+V) functions on Webkit for WM/CE.

 **Possible Values**: